KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 2024-25/Monkey (Alex).md

 ###### Recruitment
 Monkey (Alex) joined the peacekeeper for willingly and passed the trials along with 7 others.
 He is in a team with [[Monty]], [[Otto]], [[Jaloop]], [[Akanos]], [[Chuck]], [[Aeris Aryndor]], [[Gorlock (Rhulk)]], and [[Equilibrium]].
 He is currently a A-Rank peacekeeper
 ##### Abilities
-Monkey is a level 10 Riverback Wukong Dog and Hound Pugilist
+Monkey is a Riverback Wukong Dog and Hound Pugilist

 **Magic items**
 - [[Fist and Collar]]